 A good cooling and heating system means your space will constantly be the perfect temperature, right?
 That’s not always the case.
-Even with the greatest HVAC system, you may find that your space isn’t evenly heated or cooled—especially on the warmest and coolest Mount Hope days.
+Even with the greatest HVAC system, you may find that your space isn’t evenly heated or cooled—especially on the warmest and coolest Beckley and Mount Hope days.
 That’s because there’s additional factors that impact the equation.
 Your registers, how your family runs your HVAC and other user preferences can impact the temperatures you feel throughout your house.
 The experts at Appalachian Heating are here to explain some things that you can adjust to more evenly heat and cool your home without needing heating and cooling service.

 Check for Closed, Blocked, or Dirty Registers

 Check your house for blocked registers and air returns that are covered by furniture or curtains, or that have acquired debris and dirt dust and dirt on them.
 Blocked registers can cause a problem with uneven heating and cooling.
 If a register is blocked, heated or cooled air will be redirected to other rooms leaving certain rooms at incorrect temperatures.